Hydrodynamics of Immiscible Binary Fluids with Viscosity Contrast: A multiparticle collision dynamics approach: Shear simulations

 \section{Shear simulations}

 As a first example used for scrutinizing the hydrodynamic behavior of our two-fluids MPC approach, we consider a standard stationary shear flow setup as sketched in Fig.~\ref{fig:shear_sch}.
-The three planar layers of two immiscible fluids $A$ and $B$ are sheared by two walls oriented parallel to the $xy$-plane, which moving oppositely along the $x$-direction with velocities $\pm u=0.0975\;\!v_{th}$.
-The lower wall is located at $z=0$ and the upper one at $z=L_z = L = 39a$.
+The three planar layers of two immiscible fluids $A$ and $B$ are sheared by two walls oriented parallel to the $xy$-plane, which move oppositely along the $x$-direction with constant velocities $\pm u=0.0975\;\!v_{th}$.
+The lower wall is located at $z=0$, and the upper one at $z=L_z = L = 39a$.
 No-slip boundary conditions (BCs) at the walls are implemented using the bounce-back rule and phantom particles inside the walls \cite{Winkler2009}.
-The three symmetric $B$-$A$-$B$ fluid layers are separated by planar interfaces located at $z=L_z/4$ and $3L_z/4$, respectively.
+The three $B$-$A$-$B$ fluid layers are separated by planar fluid interfaces located at $z=L_z/4$ and $3L_z/4$, respectively.

-The according laminar shear velocity ${\bm v}=v_x(z)\;\!{\bm e}_x$, as obtained from the Navier-Stokes equation \cite{dhont1996introduction}, is piecewise linear and unidirectional in $x$-direction along the unit vector ${\bm e}_x$ and hence incompressible.
+The stationary shear velocity ${\bm v}^{st}(z)=v^{st}_x(z)\;\!{\bm e}_x$, obtained from the stationary Navier-Stokes equation \cite{dhont1996introduction}, is piecewise linear and unidirectional along the $x$-direction.
 The flow is uniquely determined by the wall-fluid stick boundary conditions, and the continuity of flow velocity and shear stress across the two clean planar interfaces whose thickness is assumed to be zero.
 Explicitly,

-where $u_{s}^+$ and $u_{s}^-=-u_{s}^+$ (by symmetry) are the velocities of the upper and lower fluid interface, respectively.
-The interfacial velocities are obtained using the continuity of shear stress across the planar clean interfaces (no Marangoni stress and Laplace pressure)
+where $u_{s}^+$ and $u_{s}^-=-u_{s}^+$ (by symmetry) are the fluid velocities at the upper and lower fluid interfaces, respectively.
+The interfacial velocities are obtained using the continuity of shear stress across the planar clean interfaces (no Marangoni stress and Laplace pressure), $\eta_A\;\!\dot{\gamma}_A = \eta_B\;\!\dot{\gamma}_B$, at $z=L_z/4$ and $3L_z/4$, respectively, which yields